fvmassoli/Keras-Behavioral-Cloning/writeup_report.md

 #### 2. Final Model Architecture

-As explained in a previous section the model consists of one Lamba layer + 1 cropping layer + 5 convolutional layer + 4 Dense layer.
+As explained in a previous section the model consists of one Lamba layer + 1 cropping layer + 5 convolutional layers + 4 Dense layers.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture

 ![alt text](https://github.com/fvmassoli/fvmassoli-CarND-Behavioral-Cloning-P3/blob/master/model.png "Model")

-####3.
-Creation of the Training Set & Training Process
+#### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving: